From little coastal fishing ports to high mountain settlements, the Peloponnese has it all.Read more...

 Look out for tsipouro, a fire water made from grapes after they have been pressed for wine.
 It is normally knocked back in shots and can be very strong.

 Greek wine was long a matter of some amusement, but this has now changed (at least for those in the know); after all, Greece is one of the first places to have cultivated the vine, and the Peloponnese is at the heart of this.
 There are now some excellent wines to be had, and top Greek restaurants can keep fantastic cellars without recourse to any foreign wines at all.
 A good bottle of wine is comparatively expensive, starting at around €15 and upwards, but can be very good value for its quality.
 ‘House’ wine in the Peloponnese is an entirely different question.
-This is served by the kilo in jugs (a meso kilo, ‘half kilo’, is half a litre and good for two people – at least for starters).
+This is generally very inexpensive and served by the kilo in jugs (a meso kilo, ‘half kilo’, is half a litre and good for two people – at least for starters).
 It normally comes from large boxes these days, but sometimes is more local, and barrelled.

 Options for accommodation include hotels, villas, ‘rooms places’ (domatia in Greek), and campsites.